3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/unit_03/react/react-component-lifecycle.md

 **`componentDidMount()`**: This is invoked immediately after a component is mounted and available within the DOM.
 This allows you to execute code once the component is available and visible on the client's screen.
 If you use `setState` here, the method will trigger a re-render.
-> **Warning**: This is an easy way too accidentally end up in a infinite loop.
-Be careful when updating information within componentDidMount.

 #### Updating State and Props
 The mounting lifecycle only takes place when the component is initially being rendered.
 Any modifications that happen afterward go through the update lifecycle methods.
 Let's quickly go over these.